Telefonica/gymnos/docs/source/examples/howto-dataset.rst

 Implementing a dataset in Gymnos is really simple, just inherit from ``ClassificationDataset`` or ``RegressionDataset`` and overwrite some methods.

 .. note::
-    The training configuration (:class:`lib.core.dataset.Dataset`) will read ``lib.var.datasets.json`` to find the dataset given the dataset name.
-If you want to add a dataset, give it a name and add the location of the dataset.
+    The training configuration (:class:`lib.core.dataset.Dataset`) will read ``lib.var.datasets.json`` to find the dataset given the dataset's name.
+If you want to add a dataset, give it a name and add the dataset's location.

 Dataset